sanzamcmillian/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Single MySQL Server for Writes: Having only one MySQL server capable of accepting writes creates a single point of failure.
 If the server fails, write operations become unavailable, impacting application functionality.
 Identical Servers: Using servers with the same components increases vulnerability to widespread failures.
 If a critical component fails across all servers simultaneously (e.g., Nginx), the entire infrastructure may become unavailable.
 It's advisable to diversify components to minimize this risk.

+Task 3: Scale up

+Improvements:

+Redundancy:
+Two identical web servers (Web Server 1 and Web Server 2) for load balancing and high availability.
+Two application servers and two database servers for redundancy and fault tolerance.
+Load Balancing:
+Implement a load balancer (not shown in the diagram) in front of the web servers to distribute incoming traffic evenly between them.
+Scalability:
+The infrastructure can easily scale by adding more web servers, application servers, or database servers as needed.
+Security Measures:
+Configure firewalls to control traffic and restrict access to the servers.
+Implement SSL/TLS certificates for encrypting traffic between clients and servers.
+Monitoring:
+Set up monitoring tools to track server performance, resource utilization, and security incidents.
+Use monitoring clients to collect data and provide insights into the health and status of the infrastructure.
+With these improvements, the web infrastructure is more resilient, scalable, secure, and easier to manage.
+It can handle increased traffic, mitigate failures, and ensure the availability and integrity of the web application.